-> Treatment is based on functional profile rather than etiology.
+Treatment is based on the functional profile rather than etiology.
 Techniques to facilitate movement and inhibit abnormal patterns refine motor control, coordination and complexity of movement.
-Although each patient’s program differs, there are common aspects in the treatment of all patients.
+Although each patient’s program differs, there are common aspects of the treatment of all patients.

-> Small movements preserve isolated responses of the facial muscles by limiting motor unit recruitment to those muscles targeted.39 Large movements recruit successively greater numbers of motor units as well as neighboring muscles (overflow), diminishing accuracy39.
+Small movements preserve isolated responses of the facial muscles by limiting motor unit recruitment to those muscles targeted.39 Large movements recruit successively greater numbers of motor units as well as neighboring muscles (overflow), diminishing accuracy39.
 Improved coordination develops as small movements are practiced accurately.

 Patients are instructed in symmetrical excursion of movements to reinforce the normal physiological response.
 Attempts to produce symmetrical movements initially include limiting excursion on the contralateral side.
 If the contralateral side is allowed to dominate, activity on the involved side could be diminished.46